The current buzz in the marketing world encompasses how to integrate all of the media channels that exist today. The age-old “offline”

 Data can be leveraged to drive profits for business in two ways.
-Generally Accepted Accounting Principles (GAAP) are the recognized standard practices for financial data, and are based on profit and loss reporting using general ledger accounts.
+Generally Accepted Accounting Principles (GAAP) are the recognized

 The role of data within customer acquisition involves capturing and maintaining a record of the person or business that made a purchase.
 The basic information includes 1) who made the purchase, 2) when that purchase occurred, 3) what media channel the order was placed through and 4) the value of the purchase.
 Beyond the basics, there is a wealth of intelligence that can add value to customer acquisition programs.
 Above all, this record needs to be easily accessible for analysis in a query environment.